-- · We inspected the convertible note and warrant agreements, and relevant documentation. - We evaluated the Company's conclusions regarding the application of relevant accounting guidance to the accounting for the convertible notes and warrants, including the classification and presentation of each respective instrument. - We evaluated the reasonableness of the Company's methodology for allocation of proceeds including the Company's consideration of relevant accounting standards.
+- · We read the convertible note and warrant agreements, and relevant documentation. - We evaluated the reasonableness of the Company's methodology for allocation of proceeds including the Company's consideration of relevant accounting standards. - · We developed independent estimates for the fair value of the warrants issued based on the assumptions and data used by management.